Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: ISA Background

 \subsection{Signal Analysis Using the ISA Framework}

-In \cite{ISA2018_Sandoval}, we specified the ``assembly rules'' that allow, by specification of canonical triplets, the synthesis of signals using AM--FM components and synthesis of ISs using time-frequency atoms.
-The AM--FM components are the basic elements by which a signal $z(t)$ is constructed.
+In \cite{ISA2018_Sandoval}, we specified the ``assembly rules'' that allow, by specification of canonical triplets, the synthesis of signals using AM--FM components and construction of ISs using time-frequency atoms.
+The AM--FM components are the basic elements by which a signal $z(t)$ is synthesized.
 Moreover, AM--FM components are projections of time-frequency atoms which are the basic elements by which an IS $S(t,\omega)$ is constructed.
-As shown in the right half of Figure~\ref{fig:ISAsummary}, the objective of the theory is to estimate, for a given signal $z(t)$ in the usual function spaces, the associated IS $S(t,\omega)$.
+As shown in the right half of Figure~\ref{fig:ISAsummary}, the objective of the theory is to estimate, for a given signal $z(t)$ in the usual function spaces, the IS $S(t,\omega;\mathscr{S})$.

-Although IS theory provides what may be considered as an \textit{ideal synthesis model} for ISs and AM--FM models, the many-to-one mappings are sources of information loss which allow an infinite number of ISs and component sets to map to the same signal.
-As a result, the inverse process is under-determined and \textit{no unique analysis model exists}.
+Although IS theory provides what may be considered as an \textit{ideal model} for ISs and AM--FM signals, the many-to-one mappings are sources of information loss which allow an infinite number of ISs and component sets to map to the same signal.
+As a result, the reverse process is under-determined and \textit{no unique analysis model exists}.

 One approach to analysis is to consider two stages: 1) signal decomposition and 2) component demodulation as illustrated in Figure \ref{fig:ISAanalysis}.
 With this approach, all ambiguity lies in how the signal $z(t)$ is decomposed into a set of components---there exist an infinite number of ways to express a whole as a sum of parts.
 However, every decomposition has the advantage that it can be associated with an IS in which each component is exactly localized.